espnet/espnet/doc/installation.md

         Note that we never add `--user` option when pip install in this installation flow, so you need to have write privilege to your Python.
-        (e.g. If you'll /usr/bin/python3, you must install it with sudo privilege.)
+        (e.g. If you'll use /usr/bin/python3, you must install ESPnet with sudo privilege.)

         We recommend you creating `venv` to avoid the problem.
         You can create a virtual environment from your Python as follows,